 Briefing.com has free non-subscription areas within the Site which do not require registration

 of any kind.
 A Reader is free to access these areas of the Site without submitting any personal

-> 5) Fees.
-To the extent that Reader has subscribed to any Services, depending upon the length of term and payment frequency for the Services as chosen by Reader, Reader agrees to either pay in advance via check, or have payment drawn for the Services from his/her credit card account on a two (2) year, one (1) year, quarterly or monthly basis and in advance.
+5) Fees.
+To the extent that Reader has subscribed to any Services, depending upon the length of term and payment frequency for the Services as chosen by Reader, Reader agrees to either pay in advance via check, or have payment drawn for the Services from his/her credit card account on file at the time payment is due for a two (2) year, one (1) year, quarterly or monthly basis and in advance.
 After the Effective Date, annual accounts only are eligible for pro-rated refunds within the first 30 days of their annual term.

-> 6) Sales or Use Tax.
+6) Sales or Use Tax.
 To the extent that Reader has subscribed to any Services, Reader agrees to pay any applicable taxes, whether state, county, local, city, sales, consumption, value-added, excise, use or other taxes, when due, imposed on Reader with respect to the Services, together with any interest or penalties thereon.

 7) Future Services.
 To the extent that Reader has subscribed to any Services, the terms and conditions of this Agreement (including but not limited to the Agreement renewal date) will be binding on any additional Services subsequently subscribed to as well as any remaining Services after termination of any Services occurs.

 a) To the extent that Reader has subscribed to any Services, if necessary, Briefing.com may increase fees for the applicable Services at any time by giving thirty (30) days written notice to Reader, however Reader may terminate only those Services affected by giving written notice to Briefing.com prior to the effective date of such increase.